• Skip to primary navigation

 • Backstrap – you can substitute venison backstrap for the tenderloin in this recipe for a near seamless match!
 You can also enjoy my perfectly grilled a backstrap recipe, too.

 • Table Salt – in all my recipes I call for Kosher salt.
 I prefer it because it has larger, coarser grains and sticks beautifully to meat.
 Because of the size difference, if you’re using table salt, you only need to use half the amount.
-So for this recipe, about 1 tablespoon.
+So for this recipe, about half a tablespoon.

 • Unsalted Butter – if all you have on hand is unsalted butter, feel free to use that but adjust your seasoning with Kosher salt accordingly!